 This is one of the deepest and most profound Mystery Teachings of the Religion of Antinous.

 We are talking about the Mysteries of Antinous-Mars.
-This is why Flamen Antinoalis Antonius Subia has painted Antinous in the guise of the War God (top left).
+This is why Flamen Antinoalis Antonius Subia has painted Antinous in the guise of the War God (above).